neurophysics/T2SDT/README.md

 ------
 The performance of this code was compared to the Matlab code available at http://www.columbia.edu/~bsm2105/type2sdt/
-Results were equivalent (this python implementation gave slightly larger log-likelihoods of the results).
+Results were equivalent.
+However, the Python code was about 15x faster.

 ***************************************************************************